catppuccin/tmux/docs/guides/troubleshooting.md

 amount of customisation is possible, and is explained in depth in the "[tmux man page](https://man7.org/linux/man-pages/man1/tmux.1.html#FORMATS)".

+> Note: This _must_ be set before loading the plugin, otherwise it will do nothing.

 ## Symbols are not displaying

 Make sure you have installed a [Nerd Font](https://www.nerdfonts.com/),